Armand de Bourbon, Prince of Conti

 Armand de Bourbon, Prince of Conti (11 October 1629 – 26 February 1666), was a French nobleman, the younger son of Henri II, Prince of Condé and Charlotte Marguerite de Montmorency, daughter of Henri I, Duke of Montmorency.
 He was the brother of le Grand Condé and Anne Geneviève, Duchess of Longueville.
 As a member of the reigning House of Bourbon, he was a Prince du Sang.

+Life

 Early life

-The title of Prince of Conti was revived in his favor at the time of his birth in 1629.
-With the title Armand also inherited the Château de L'Isle-Adam and its estate, which had been passed down to his mother Charlotte Marguerite after the death of her brother, Henri II de Montmorency.
-He was destined for a clerical career and studied theology at the university of Bourges, but although he received several benefices, including the abbeys of Cluny and Saint Denis, he did not take orders.
-He played a conspicuous part in the intrigues and fighting of the Fronde, became in 1648 commander-in-chief of the rebel army, and in 1650 was with his brother (Condé) and brother-in-law (Longueville) imprisoned at Vincennes.
+Armand de Bourbon was born October 11, 1629 in Paris.
+The title of Prince of Conti was revived in his favor at the time of his birth.
+With the title Armand also inherited the Château de L'Isle-Adam and its estate, which had been passed down to his mother Charlotte Marguerite after the death of her brother, Henri II de Montmorency whom had been executed due to Cardinal Richelieu´s intrigues.

+Conti's god-father was the Cardinal Richelieu whom he was also named Armand after.
+His godmother was his aunt by marriage Marie-Félicie des Ursins, Duchess of Montmorency.

+Conti´s paternal grandfather Henri I de Condé had been a leader of the Calvinist Huguenots and his paternal grandmother Charlotte Catherine de La Trémoille was descended from two of France's oldest and most powerful families.
+His maternal grandfather was Henri de Montmorency, Duke of Montmorency and Louise de Budos.